thibaudio/dotfiles/README.md

 ## Notes
 ### Windows
-Windows support is limited to nvim config
+- Windows support is limited to nvim config
+- Install:
   - Run `just install-dev`
   - Add 7zip to your PATH
   - Start nvim
-If mason failed to install tree-sitter-cli, start nvim from bash once.
+- If mason failed to install tree-sitter-cli, start nvim from bash once.

 ### WSL
 `just install-dev` only supports archlinux